 - Informative care guide

-- The terrarium is fine for a juvenile corn snake, although it won’t be big enough for an adult.
-The nice thing about Exo Terra’s enclosures, though, is that it doesn’t need lid clamps for security.
+- The terrarium will eventually need to be replaced.
+It will work well enough for a juvenile corn snakes, but it won’t be big enough for an adult.
+The nice thing about Exo Terra’s enclosures, though, is that they don’t need additional lid clamps for security.

-- The moss mat substrate is extremely difficult to clean, making it a breeding ground for bacteria.
-The UK version of this kit is better because it provides aspen snake bedding.
+- The moss mat substrate is difficult to keep clean, making it a breeding ground for bacteria.
+It’s also lousy at holding any kind of humidity.
+The UK version of this kit is slightly better because it provides a loose aspen bedding, which allows a way for a corn snake to satisfy burrowing instincts.
+However, aspen may still be too dry for use in dry climates.

-- The water dish is good, although depending on the size of the snake I would potentially make it larger for soaking.
+- The water dish is good, although depending on the size of the snake I would potentially make it larger to allow for soaking.

 - Care guides are always good (except for when they’re not).
-Although it’s odd that Exo Terra provides a care guide for their generalized snake kit, but not the crested gecko kit.
+It’s odd that Exo Terra provides a care guide for their generalized snake kit, but not the crested gecko kit.

 How do we fix it?

-- Replace the moss mat with aspen snake bedding ($10).
+- Replace the moss mat with aspen snake bedding or coconut fiber ($10).

 - Keep the water dish.